abrahamparayil/blog/content/about.md

 > *   **Mozilla Kerala** :
 >     *   Web Developer : Developed Website for Openhack 2019.
 >     *   Web Designer : Helped Design the website for Openhack 2019.
+>     *   Collaborated with the design team to effectively implement the style guide throughout the website.
+>     *   The website recieved praise from various professionals, mentors and participants who attended Openhack.

 > *   **KDE** :
 >     *   Software Localization : Contributed to the localization of KDE Desktop enviromment to Malayalam.